microsoft/typespec/docs/language-basics/documentation.md

 Documentation is a vital aspect of any API.
 TypeSpec offers several ways to document your API, including doc comments and decorators.

-# Approaches to Documenting APIs
+# Approaches to documenting APIs

 TypeSpec provides two primary methods for documenting your API: